The Process of Closure

 I work with objects that break people’s hearts but that they’ve held onto because of sentimental value.
-I take them apart and transforming them into something new that represents their experiences.
+I take them apart and transform the materials into a new form.
 The long processes and labour are like the process of grief or moving on; it takes time and sometimes we want to rush past it.
 By honouring these experiences we can move towards closure and identify with each other’s experiences, allowing a sense of community and understanding.

 Taboos, Then, Have an All Encompassing Quality